aws-samples/cdk-deploy-glue-jobs-with-shared-utils/README.md

 declare the package that will be built.
 When the build command runs, it creates an Egg that will be uploaded to S3 when the CloudFormation is deployed.

-This code contains a custom CDK Construct to automatically create Glue Execution Role with access to Script and Egg files.
-As a user, you simply have to provide the file location of the script and the location of the Egg.
+This code contains a custom CDK construct to automatically create an IAM Role for Glue to assume with access to Script and Egg files.
+The user provides the file location of the script and the location of the Egg, and the CDK will upload them to S3 when it deploys.
 The location of the Egg will never change.
 This means that if you test locally, the location on the file system will be the same in a CICD environment.

 This example has a small utility in `glue/src/utils/utils.py` that both Glue jobs use to manipulate S3 paths.
 This allows both deployed Glue jobs to share the code that is not strictly related to